houzyk/thephilosophicalcode/docs/contributing.md

 ## Scripts

-At the time of writing, scripts are of two kinds - automation test scripts and command line tool.
-Find them in `./cypress` and `./scripts` respectively.
+At the time of writing, scripts are only command line tool related.
+Find them in `./scripts` respectively.

 If you have any suggestion in mind, please create an issue and/or send a PR associated with it.